miguelcoria94/JustStocks/projectnotes/projectnotes.md

 command: 'npx create-react-app . --template @appacademy/simple --use-npm'

+3. Connect my local repo to my github repo

-3. Cd into the fontend folder and npm install all your dependencies:
+4. Cd into the fontend folder and npm install all your dependencies:
 - `js-cookie` - extracts cookies
 - `react-redux` - React components and hooks for Redux
 - `react-router-dom` - routing for React